 The Norwegian Institute at Athens is the principal resource in Greece for Norwegian academics and it aims to facilitate scientific discussion, exchange and education between the two countries.
 Among others, the Institute supports research by applying for research permits and by maintaining publication and lecture series through which the research is disseminated.
 The Institute co-organizes and hosts student courses in collaboration with Norwegian universities.
 Together with the Royal Norwegian Embassy in Greece, the Institute also supports cultural cooperation and contacts between Norway and Greece.

 The Institute has an administrative staff of three employees, and a director from one of the participating Norwegian Universities.
 The directorship rotates after maximum two consecutive mandates.
+Her Majesty the Queen of Norway is the Patron of the Institute.

 - Founded on the 8th of May 1989